Steine House: History

-Current usage

-Since 1870, Steine House has been providing housing and support to formerly homeless people of Brighton and Hove.

-At present, Steine House offers self-contained housing to 12 people, thus making their transition to independent living much easier and more sustainable.

-From a separate part of the building, Brighton YMCA's Head Office staff operate.
-The organisation aims to provide a caring, supportive and rehabilitative environment to all clients, so that they can achieve their full potential and maximise their independence.
-Among the innovative services Brighton YMCA offers there are: a free Counselling service available to all clients, a fully accredited, accessible city-wide Life Skills Centre, a Work and Learning hub offering employment, volunteering and training support as well as a separate building offering female-only housing.

 Architecture

 The work done to Steine House in 1927 changed its original appearance.
 It now presents a façade of white-painted brick with some stucco work.
 The roof is modern and in the mansard style.
 The building has two storeys.

 The façade, facing east on to Old Steine, was partly set forward during the 1927 work, and dates solely from that time.
 There are three straight-headed windows to the upper storey, and two flanking the entrance porch.
 The corners of the porch have pilasters topped with spheres.
 The ground-floor windows have small corbels underneath them and architraves above.
 The windows on the upper floor open out on to a balcony which is formed by the top of the projecting ground floor; this has four short piers with ironwork between them.
 The top floor is an attic with a single centrally placed dormer window.

 Inside, partly surviving, but without its original walls, is Maria Fitzherbert's oval-shaped private chapel on the first floor.
 There is petal shaped coving in the second floor lounge.
 No other original interior features are still in place.